On reachability of Markov decision processes: a novel state-classification-based PI approach

 \section{On $B^c$-absorbing sets of stationary policies}

-Since the solution of OE (\ref{3.2}) is not unique, for the computation of an optimal policy and the minimal failure probability, differing from that the long-run average approach in \cite{DM22}, we will improve the OE (\ref{3.2}) to a system of equations with a unique solution.
+Since the solution of OE (\ref{3.2}) is not unique, for the computation of an optimal policy and the minimal reaching probability, differing from that the PI algorithm for the equivalent average MDPs in \cite{DM22}, we will improve the OE (\ref{3.2}) to a system of equations with a unique solution.
 For this purpose, we now introduce the concept of an absorbing set for a stationary policy, which plays an important role in the following arguments. \begin{defn} Let $g \in \Pi_d^s$.
 A set $F\subset B^c$ is called a $B^c$-closed set of $g$ if $p(F|i,g(i))=1\ (i \in F)$.
 The collection of all $B^c$-closed sets of $g$ is denoted by $\mathcal{C}_g$. $ F(g):=\cup_{F\in \mathcal{C}_g}F $ is called the $B^c$-absorbing set of $g$. \end{defn}

 By Definition~\ref{def4.1}, $F(g)$ is actually the largest $B^c$-closed set of $g$.
 Denote $G(g):=B^c\setminus F(g)$.